laurenfazah/destress/README.md

 # destress

-simple app using vimeo's api to jump around videos either in a queue or on shuffle
+simple tool using vimeo's api to jump around videos either in a queue or on shuffle

+** this is not perfect **